drduh/Debian-Privacy-Server-Guide/README.md

     $ cat ~/.ssh/duh.pub
     ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAACAQC/[...] sysadm

-Edit your VM instance settings to paste the public key into the SSH Keys section:
+Edit either instance or project-wide settings and paste the public key into the SSH Keys section:

 <img width="400" alt="Adding an SSH key to an instance" src="https://cloud.githubusercontent.com/assets/12475110/15527491/796d1282-222a-11e6-95a2-db73a4b5a22b.png">